 Kansai International Airport (KIX) in Osaka is the major international airport in the area.
 It has direct flights daily from such major cities as San Francisco, Los Angeles, London, Paris, Amsterdam, Frankfurt, Helsinki, Dubai, Beijin, Shanghai, Hong Kong, Taipei, and Seoul (as of June 2018).
 Alternatively one can fly into airports in Tokyo (Haneda HND, or Narita NRT), and then on to KIX, or to Osaka Itami Airport (ITM) or Kobe Airport (UKB), which are domestic.

 Do NOT confuse Kansai International Airport (KIX) with Osaka Itami Airport (ITM), whose official name is Osaka International Airport.
-The latter is a domestic airport, despite its name.
+The latter is currently a domestic airport, despite its name.

 Those who fly into Tokyo can also reach Nishinomiya by Japan Railway’s famous and punctual “bullet trains” or Shinkansen.
 It takes two and a half hours from Tokyo to Shin-Osaka, and a change to a local train will take you to central Nishinomiya in 20 minutes.